sschwartzer/EasyPeasy/README.md

 # EasyPeasy
-A tool that helps domain administrators secure passwords in a domain by reciving a text file with all the details - usernames with duplicted passwords and usernames with weak passwords.
+Weak and duplicated passwords scanner.

 # Overview
-EasyPeasy is a tool that helps its users discover if there are weak passwords in a domain and if there are users with the same passwords.
+EasyPeasy is a tool that scans for weak passwords by comparing the domain accounts' passwords to a database of common passwords.
+The tool also scans for accounts with identical passwords.
-All the hashes will be deleted.
+All the passwords hashes will be deleted.

 The tool runs on PowerShell version 4 or 5.
-The tool uses Invoke-DCSync to PowerShell, which extarcts hashes from a domain.
+The tool uses Invoke-DCSync to PowerShell, which extarcts passwords hashes from Active Directory.
-The script is written in PowerShell, it is also contains C Sharp code.
-The tool uses a database of common NTLM hashes.

 # Usage:
-The tool runs on PowerShell version 4 or 5, and only domain administrator can execute it.
+The tool runs on PowerShell version 4 or 5 and must be executed with domain administrator's privileges.

-option 1 - from command line:
+Option 1 - from the command line:
 - Open Windows PowerShell (PowerShell - with ExecutionPolicy ByPass), and change directory to the one where the files are downloaded (for example: cd C:\Users\administrator\Downloads).
 - Type ".\ep.ps1" and press Enter.

-option 2 - from the directory:
+Option 2 - from the directory:
-- (make sure that all the files are downloaded and loacted in the same folder) Right click on ep.ps1, and click on 'Run with PowerShell' (PowerShell - with ExecutionPolicy ByPass).
+- Right click on ep.ps1, and click on 'Run with PowerShell' (PowerShell - with ExecutionPolicy ByPass).

-# Results on the command line:
- After running the program, an output will be showed on PowerShell command line that will help the user understand what the program does - exmaple:
+# Sample output:

  Getting Hashes from Active Directory...

 Comparing hashes...